buswedg/dataquest/README.md

 <li>American Community Survey (ACS) results collected by the US Census Bureau. <a href="https://www.census.gov/programs-surveys/acs/" target="_blank">[link]</a></li>
 <li>Collins Gem Guide to Flags. <a href="https://archive.ics.uci.edu/ml/datasets/Flags" target="_blank">[link]</a></li>
 <li>Hourly and daily count of rental bikes between 2011 and 2012 in Capital bikeshare system with the corresponding weather and seasonal information. <a href="http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset" target="_blank">[link]</a></li>
+<li>Hourly and daily count of rental bikes between 2011 and 2012 in Capital bikeshare system with the corresponding weather and seasonal information. <a href="http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset" target="_blank">[link]</a></li>
 </ul>
 </td>
 </tr>